feroldi/cci/README.md

 [![Build Status](https://travis-ci.org/feroldi/cci.svg?branch=master)](https://travis-ci.org/feroldi/cci)
 [![Codecov](https://codecov.io/gh/feroldi/cci/branch/master/graph/badge.svg)](https://codecov.io/gh/feroldi/cci)

-This is an experimental project, using C++17 to write a C11 compiler.
-It doesn't provide an implementation of the Standard Library, though.
-The main purpose of this project is to teach me compiler data structures, language design and optimization techniques (also to unlock an achievement: wrote a C compiler).
+This is an experimental project, using C++17 to write a C compiler (ISO/IEC 9899:2011, to be precise).
+The main purpose of this project is to teach me compiler data structures, language design and optimization techniques (also to unlock an achievement: make a C compiler!).

 ## Building